Is your tattooist registered?

 Body Art Premises Register

 All active businesses are listed in the Body Art Premises Register.
-Once registered, the business will be listed while it is open.

 Choose a tattooist registered with us from the, which is updated online when needed.
+If you run a business that is not listed, you must let us know.

 Unregistered tattooists may operate in unhygienic conditions with poor quality equipment bought online.
 If equipment isn't sterilised properly or strict hygiene requirements haven't been followed, there could be an increased risk to your health.
 Your tattoo could result in scarring, an infection or transmission of a blood borne disease such as Hepatitis B and HIV.